apalache-mc/apalache/docs/src/adr/007adr-restructuring.md

 We define Apalache architecture in terms of enumerated levels (L0, L1, L2, etc.).
 Each level may only hold dependencies belonging to a lower level.

-Levels are split into two categories:
+Levels are split into two strata:

   1. Interface core: Classes within the interface core relate to general TLA+ concepts, and are intended to be usable by 3rd party developers.
   2. Apalalache core: Classes in the Apalache core relate to specific Apalache- or model-checking- functionality